 ORE offers a graduate program leading to the Master of Science (MS) and Doctor of Philosophy (PhD) degrees.
 The goal of the program is to prepare students for the engineering profession and to conduct research in support of education.
 These objectives, along with the curriculum described below, were developed in collaboration with ORE’s advisory panel.

-- Are proficient in one or more of the ocean and resources engineering disciplines;
+- Are highly proficient and ready to assume responsibility on tasks related to one or more of the ocean and resources engineering disciplines;

-- Are aware of the professional, managerial, legal, ethical, and other non-technical issues encountered in engineering practice;
+- Are able to make proper judgment related to professional, ethical, managerial, economic, and other non-technical issues commonly encountered in engineering practice; and

-- Can communicate and work effectively with their peers, clients, and the general public to promote new and innovative ideas, products, and designs; and
+- Can communicate in written and verbal form and work effectively with peers, clients, and the public in conveying new ideas, products, or designs.

-The program at the PhD level shares the objective of the MS program, with the added emphasis on producing graduates who:
+The program at the PhD level shares the program educational objectives of the MS program, with the added emphasis on producing graduates who:

 - Can conduct original research and develop new technologies in ocean and resources engineering; and